harrypmdev/forest-exploration/README.md

 **Describe Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'describe' command to receive a brief description of any item in their inventory.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
+- This allows users to plan when they will use items as they have some foreknowledge of the items' features, improving UX.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- If the user attempts to print a description of an item not in their inventory, a message advising them this item is not in the inventory will be printed.
+This ensures users do not gain knowledge of items they have not yet encountered.

 <details>
 <summary> Describe Command Screenshot </summary>